Consensys/quorum-examples/examples/7nodes/MultitenancyAndMultiplePrivateStates.md

 # Multiple private states
 ## Set Up
-Either build locally or pull docker images of both go-quorum and tessera which support multitenancy and multiple private states.
+Either build locally or pull docker images for both go-quorum and tessera which support multitenancy and multiple private states.

 Note: the "develop" tag should support the necessary features.